How Do I Rate This?

 The 70m antenna at Goldstone, California against the background of the Mojave desert.
-The antenna on the right is a 34m High Efficiency Antenna.
+The antenna on the right is a 34 m High Efficiency Antenna.

-The Earth end of the communications system for deep space missions is the Deep Space Network (DSN), comprising antenna complexes at three locations around the world.
-These facilities, approximately 120 degrees apart on Earth, provide continuous coverage for deep space missions.
+The Earth-end of the communications system for deep space missions is the Deep Space Network (DSN), comprising antenna complexes at three locations around the world.
+These facilities, approximately 120 degrees apart on Earth, provide continuous coverage and tracking for deep space missions.
 Each complex includes one 70 m diameter antenna and a number of 34 m antennas.
 These antennas may be used individually or in combination (antenna arraying) to meet each space mission’s communications requirements.
-A large portion of deep space communications research addresses communications system engineering, radios, antennas, transmitters, signal detectors, modulation techniques, coding theory, data compression, and simulation.
+A large portion of deep space communications research addresses communications system engineering, radios, antennas, transmitters, signal detectors, modulation techniques, channel coding theory, data compression, and simulation.
 Deep space communications research includes optical communications as well as related expertise in optical instruments, optics systems design, optical detectors, lasers, and fine-pointing systems.
 Deep space communications facilities include a 34 m research and development antenna (at the DSN complex at Goldstone, California), and the Optical Communications Telecommunications Laboratory with a 1 m telescope (at the Table Mountain Observatory in Wrightwood, California).

 Selected Research Areas